 I have been using Betterment since November 2014 and it is by far and above the best option for truly automating your investment accounts.
-You can save for your retirement, set up goals and graphically see a representation of how your investment is expected to perform of then next half century.
+You can save for your retirement, set up goals and graphically see a representation of how your investment is expected to perform over then next half century.

 You can set up your allocation based on your risk.

-I recommend using the formula
+I recommend using the allocation formula

 [110 - (your age)] = % of your money that should be invested in stocks